 Besides SOX, a newer protection for corporate whistleblowers is found in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, 15 U.S.C. § 78u-6(h).
 Pursuing a claim under Dodd-Frank has several potential advantages over a Sarbanes-Oxley claim:

 - First, unlike a SOX whistleblower claim, a Dodd-Frank retaliation claim can be filed directly in federal court, and does not need to first go through an administrative agency.

 - Second, Dodd-Frank has a longer statute of limitations (three years) than SOX.

 - And third, Dodd-Frank allows for double back pay to prevailing employees as part of the available recovery.

 However, because Sarbanes-Oxley arguably protects employees under a wider range of circumstances, it might apply where Dodd-Frank does not.

-As we saw with the fall of Enron, and again with the Great Recession a few years later, corporate fraud can cause widespread economic devastation that affects us all.
+As we saw with the fall of Enron, and again with the great recession a few years later, corporate fraud can cause widespread economic devastation that affects us all.
 Employees who report corporate and shareholder fraud therefore deserve our gratitude, not retaliation for doing what is right.
-While the corporate whistleblower statutes are an important protection, pursuing claims under them can be confusing and difficult.
+Although the corporate whistleblower statutes are an important protection, pursuing claims under them can be confusing and difficult.
 You should not go it alone.